naokimas/naokimasuda.github.io/gsd.md

 - PhD and MA: You need to choose Pure or Applied Track and take the corresponding mandatory courses.
 - MS: Read carefully the requirement and plan it ahead.
 - MA and MS: Show me your choices by email.
+- In my opinion, PhD is about research, not course taking.
+However, aim at good grades in all of those courses.
+If you do not perform well in those courses, you might struggle to find an advisor in the future.
+(It depends on the professor.
+As an example, I personally care.)

 ## Other presentations in the orientation event